This is the best graffiti destination to visit in Medellin, Colombia.

 Even in countries where the “Human Employment” political movement is strong, unemployment is likely to be high.
 The costs of goods and services produced by humans will be too high to compete in a global environment.
 Countries with strong “Human Employment” policies won’t be able to export their goods because the cost of human production won’t compete globally.
 Many companies will leave these “Human Employment” countries to reduce human costs.

 Eventually, a “United Nations” type organization will try trade protectionist policies that favor trade between countries with strong “Human Employment” policing.
-But the details and time for this political transformation is very unpredictable.
+But the details and time for this political transformation are very unpredictable.
 The transition period could be generational.

 The idea of democracy itself will be questioned.
 The business elite will argue openly, “Should people be allowed to vote when they pay no taxes, have no property, and contribute nothing to society?”
-“Won’t the unemployed just vote to have government take our robots?”
+“Won’t the unemployed just vote to have the government take our robots?”
 “What motivation would there be for the owners of resources to invest in robots that are taken from them in the ‘Human Employment’ countries?”
 “You better keep at least one factory in a ‘robot friendly’ country!”

 What if resource controllers react by moving residency to favorable nations?
 Places where wealth accumulates free of government interference of robotics and low corporate taxation?
 What if all the military power is owned and operated by a few of these robotic-tax havens.